solid-contrib/information/governance.md

 ## Decision Making

-Solid Panels are expected to use the Decision Making Framework [articulated herein](decision-making-process), be transparent in work being conducted under their mandate, and provide regular status updates through established channels.
+Solid Panels are expected to use the Decision Making Framework [articulated herein](decision-making-process), to be transparent in work being conducted under their mandate, and to provide regular status updates through established channels.

 The Solid Team reserves the right to raise any decisions made or in-process within a Panel to a vote by the Solid Team.

-## Panel Nominations and Member Selection
+## Panel Nominations

 An individual can be nominated to a Panel by:
 - A Solid Team Member